terrywbrady/UsingAppScript/PITCHME.md

 #HSLIDE
 ##### Example 3D: Adding Custom HTML to Your Script

-In the script IDE, create a new html file named "Sidebar.html"
+In the script IDE, create "Sidebar.html"

 ```
 <!DOCTYPE html>